painless-software/django-probes/README.rst

     delay between checks when database is down (seconds), default: 2 :--wait-when-alive, -a:
-    delay between checks when database is up (seconds), default: 1
+    delay between checks when database is up (seconds), default: 1 :--database:
+    Nominates a database to wait for, default: default